 A dedicated voting-only node is still master-eligible, so it participates in elections and acknowledges cluster-state publications, but it cannot become the elected master itself.
 Current Elastic guidance keeps this role explicit with node.roles: [ master, voting_only ] and requires high-availability clusters to retain at least two other non-voting-only master-eligible nodes so the cluster can still elect a master if one node fails.

-Voting-only nodes still store cluster metadata in path.data and remain on the cluster-state critical path, so they need persistent storage and reliable network connectivity even though they do not host shards.
+Voting-only nodes still store cluster metadata in path.data and remain on the cluster-state critical path, so they need persistent storage and low-latency network connectivity even though they do not host shards.
 When repurposing a former data node, drain its shards before removing data roles and run the repurpose tool only while the service is stopped if leftover shard data blocks startup; secured self-managed deployments also need the normal HTTPS endpoint, authentication, and trusted CA settings for the API checks.

 Current Elastic guidance for high-availability clusters keeps at least three master-eligible nodes overall, with at least two that are not voting_only, so the cluster can still elect a master after a node failure.